YCChenVictor/blog-frontend/_posts/2021-06-15-React-2-Component-&-Prop.md

   }
 }
 ```
-as you can see, there is a way to chnange the Name `this.props.projectName` and we can customize the projectName with renderCard function in the App component
+as you can see, there is a way to change the Name `this.props.projectName` and we can customize the projectName with renderCard function in the App component
 ```
 class App extends React.Component {